PeeperLab/CopywriteR/README.md

     > bp.param <- SnowParam(workers = 12, type = "SOCK")

-Next, we need to specify which samples and controls correspond to each other.
-For CopywriteR, controls are specified as those samples that will be used to identify which regions contain on-target and off-target reads.
-This information will then be applied to both the sample and the control to exclude on-target reads.
+Next, we need to specify which samples and controls correspond to each other using the sample.control variable. **For the CopywriteR function, controls are specified as those samples that will be used to identify which regions are 'peaks' and contain on-target reads.** This information will then be used to remove on-target reads in the corresponding sample.
 We specify the sample.control variable as follows:

     > path <- "./path/to/bam"
     > samples <- list.files(path = path, pattern = "bam$", full.names = TRUE)